Template and InstanceType Management

 Introduction

-Pre-configured Red Hat virtual machine templates are listed in the Virtualization → Templates page.
+Pre-configured Red Hat virtual machine templates are listed under Virtualization on the Templates page.
 These templates are available for different versions of Red Hat Enterprise Linux, Fedora, CentOS, Microsoft Windows Desktop, and Microsoft Windows Server editions.
-Each Red Hat virtual machine template is preconfigured with an operating system image, the default settings for the operating system, the flavor (CPU and memory), and the workload type (server).
+Each Red Hat associated virtual machine template is preconfigured with an operating system image (boot source), the default settings for the operating system, the flavor (CPU and memory), and the workload type (server).
+The templates for other operating systems do not include OS images, but are preconfigured as recommended for their operating system.

 The Templates page displays four types of virtual machine templates: